leekarensl/SQL-Case-Studies/Data Mart/README.md

 ## The business questions and my SQL solutions:

 ### Part A Data Cleansing Steps
-**1. Generate a new table and call it clean_weekly_sales, convert the week_date to a date format, add a week_number, a month_number, a calendar_year column and a new column called age_band whwere segment 1 is Young Adults, segment 2 is Middle Aged and 3/4 are Retirees.
+**1. Generate a new table and call it clean_weekly_sales, convert the week_date to a date format, add a week_number, a month_number, a calendar_year column and a new column called age_band where segment 1 is Young Adults, segment 2 is Middle Aged and 3/4 are Retirees.
 If the segment contains C is its Couples and F is Families for a new demographic column.
 Also to create a new column called avg_transaction, rounded to 2 decimal places**

 ```sql
 drop table if exists data_mart.clean_weekly_sales;